 Learn how to become an education counselor.
 Research the job description and the education and licensing requirements, and find out how to start a career counseling in schools.

-Do I Want to Be an Education Counselor?
+Should I Become an Education Counselor?

-There is, generally a distinction between degree programs/majors for school counselors wishing to work with K-12 students versus postsecondary counselors, more commonly referred to as advisors.
+There is, generally, a distinction between degree programs/majors for school counselors wishing to work with K-12 students versus postsecondary counselors, more commonly referred to as advisors.
 Certifications and state requirements, particularly with regard to requirements for teaching certificates and experience, are different for postsecondary counselors than for K-12 counselors.
 The information detailed here is specific to the K-12 counselor path, though higher education counselors do have a similar path.
 Requirements aspiring education counselors can expect include:

 |Degree Level||Master's degree|

 |Licensure and/or Certification||Licensure requirements vary by state, but all public school counselors must obtain state licensure (some states require counselors to hold a teaching certificate in addition to a counseling certificate); voluntary certifications are available|

 |Experience||A few states require counselors to have teaching experience; practicum/internship experience is generally required (this experience is usually obtained as part of a degree program)|